Which 5 tips for correct parallel structure are best?

 Please note however that when analysing the first word of a series, it’s important to think more often in phrases and clauses than in words.
 This is because phrases can often contain a wide variety of different word classes within their structure.
 The three noun phrases provided below, for example, while clearly different in both length and composition, are perfectly grammatical in parallel structure:

 Tip 4: Pay Attention to Plurality

 However, it’s not enough to simply pay attention to the form or class of a word – such as whether it’s a verb, noun or adjective.
 If, for example, the starting word of a parallel structure is in fact a noun, then students should also remember to check for any additional grammatical features of that word class, such as whether a noun is singular or plural.
 For example, if the first noun in a series is plural, then the following nouns in that series may be more grammatical or easier to comprehend if they were plural or uncountable too, as in the examples below:

 Finally, and focussing specifically on verbs, never forget about the many forms that a verb may take.
 This includes the present and past tense and whether verbs take simple, continuous or perfect aspect.
 Even grammatical voice such as is found in active and passive constructions must be grammatically identical across the parallel structure if you wish for your writing to be comprehensible and convincing:

-Lesson 2 explores the topic: Which 5 tips for correct parallel structure are best?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Which 5 tips for correct parallel structure are best?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.